 A tree consists of a centre core of wood known as heartwood; a thinner layer known as sapwood, which is located just beneath the bark.
 When timber is milled, up to 25% sapwood can be present within that timber, and since 75% of the effected piece is heartwood, it remains structurally sound, free from lyctus borer and is not considered necessary to treat.

-Case History: Exopest recently went to a house in inner city Melbourne where the sub floor timbers of one complete room had been infested and eaten out by Australian wood borers.
+Case History: Exopest recently went to a house in inner city Melbourne where the sub floor timbers of one complete room had been infested and eaten out by Australian wood borer.
 With brick foundations to every wall and no under floor ventilation under this particular room the conditions were exactly right for the borer to reach maximum breeding potential and infested floor joists, bearers and flooring.
-Major structural damage occured; all stemming from inadequate sub floor ventialtion.
-In this case the entire sub floor timbers were removed, sub floor ventilation improved and a new floor built after a borer treatment was completed with Boracol 200H.
+Major structural damage occured; all stemming from inadequate sub floor ventilation.
+In this case the entire sub floor timbers were removed, sub floor ventilation improvements installed (Fans and High Flow Vents) and a new floor after borer treatment with Boracol 200H.